Perri Lister: Personal life

-Lister and Billy Idol together have a son, Willem Wolf Broad, who was born in Los Angeles, California on 15 June 1988.
+Lister and Billy Idol together have a son, who was born in Los Angeles, California on 15 June 1988.
 When an American model held a press conference claiming to be Idol's girlfriend, Lister responded by holding one of her own, maintaining that she was "and always had been Idol's girlfriend".
 The couple broke up in 1989.

-To date, Lister resides in Los Angeles.
-Her son Willem is a member of the rock band FIM.
+As of 2012, Lister resided in Los Angeles.